-The provision of any new or additional retail floor-space in the retail core (refer to ANNEX 1 to the Plan: Map2) of Robertsbridge (High Street and immediate environs) will be supported provided that it enhances the village's shopping offer and is accessible, to support its role as a Rural Service Centre.
+The provision of any new or additional retail floor-space in the retail core (refer to ANNEX 1 to the Plan: Map 2) of Robertsbridge (High Street and immediate environs) will be supported.
 Conversion of retail into residential within the retail core will be resisted.

-Additional provision outside the retail core will be supported if it enhances the village centre retail offer, is compatible with the size and scale of the existing village centre, and does not have unacceptable impacts on the operation of the road network and the character of the Conservation Area.
-Even for commercial premises, shop fronts and lighting must be in keeping with the character of the Conservation Area as described in the SRNDP character appraisal report and whenever opportunity permits, there is a requirement to maintain and restore historic shop fronts which make a positive contribution to the area's character.
+Small scale additional provision outside the retail core will be supported if it enhances the village centre retail offer, is compatible with the size and scale of the existing village centre, and does not have unacceptable impacts on the operation of the road network and the character of the Conservation Area.
+Even for commercial premises, shop fronts and lighting in the Conservation Area must be in keeping with the character of the Conservation Area as described in the SRNDP character appraisal report and whenever opportunity permits, there is a requirement to maintain and restore all historic shop fronts which make a positive contribution to the area's character.